-Welcome to St. Joseph’s Regional Medical Center’s General Surgery Residency Program, we thank you for your interest.
+Welcome to St. Joseph’s University Medical Center’s General Surgery Residency Program, we thank you for your interest.
 St. Joseph’s is a state designated Trauma Center and we offer an exciting residency committed to training the highest level of physician and skilled surgeon.
 Our vision is graduating the very best academically based, broadly trained, self-sufficient surgeons who can move directly into fellowship or practice with equal confidence.
 All specialties are represented on premises, and all of your training will be conducted at St. Joseph’s.

 We have a very dedicated teaching faculty of more than 50 Board Certified surgeons covering General Surgery, Trauma, Critical Care, Pediatric Surgery, Vascular Surgery, Hepatobiliary, Thoracic Surgery, Cardiothoracic, ENT, Urology, and Plastic and Reconstructive Surgery.
 We saw more than 1500 major trauma cases in 2013.
 Our Emergency Department volume is the busiest in the state with over 144,000 recorded visits in 2013.
 The recently opened state-of-the-art Critical Care building has expanded our ED, added 56 Critical Care beds, 12 new operating theaters and a new rooftop helipad capable of accepting larger medical helicopters with emergency procedure space.
 In 2012-13, we utilized the medivac/helipad system 96 times.

-St. Joseph’s Regional Medical Center Osteopathic Surgery Program is sponsored by Northeast Opti Medical Education Network/University of New England; and we are a fully accredited AOA/ACOS program and.
+St. Joseph’s University Medical Center Osteopathic Surgery Program is sponsored by Northeast Opti Medical Education Network/University of New England; and we are a fully accredited AOA/ACOS program and.
 This residency program was started in 2009.
 We currently have 18 residents.
 Residents can expect to scrub on an average of 1,400 cases during their training.
 Our program currently has pre-accreditation status from the ACGME.

 Elective (residents choice)